 Spinal injuries often occur with head injuries.
 If you must move the person before help arrives, try to keep his or her neck still.

-Last reviewed on: 9/3/2014
+Last reviewed on: 7/4/2016

-Reviewed by: Joseph V. Campellone, MD, Department of Neurology, Cooper University Hospital, Camden, NJ.
+Reviewed by: Amit M. Shelat, DO, FACP, Attending Neurologist and Assistant Professor of Clinical Neurology, SUNY Stony Brook, School of Medicine.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.